GouriSahil/Portfolio/README.md

 ## 🎯 About Me

 I'm a dedicated Python Backend Developer with a strong foundation in modern web development.
-I specialize in building scalable and efficient backend solutions using Python, with a focus on creating robust APIs and managing databases.
+Currently pursuing my **3rd year in Bachelor's of Engineering in Information Technology (IT)**.I specialize in building scalable and efficient backend solutions using Python, with a focus on creating robust APIs and managing databases.
 My goal is to leverage my expertise to develop impactful applications that solve real-world problems.

 Currently developing innovative EdTech solutions and actively seeking internship and part-time opportunities in backend development.